-(a) Bangladesh: The Company and certain of its subsidiaries are party to various disputes in Bangladesh:
+(a) Bangladesh: The Company and certain of its subsidiaries are party to various disputes related to assets in Bangladesh:

 (i) ICSID Arbitration Disputes - Bangladesh

 Niko Resources (Bangladesh) Ltd. ("NRBL") is a party to two arbitration disputes to be decided upon by Tribunal(s) constituted under the rules of International Centre for Settlement of Investment Disputes ("ICSID").